Strategies for energy-efficient flow control leveraging deep reinforcement learning

 \subsubsection{Scenario A: Control Performance of Jet Pair}

-We compare the performance and effectiveness of flow control strategies obtained through DRL training with synthetic jets placed at different positions on the cylinder surface.
+In this section, we focus solely on the sensitivity of DRL training control performance to the angular positions of single pairs of synthetic jets on the cylinder surface.
 Specifically, we compare and analyze the reward function curves, flow control strategies, and flow control performance for synthetic jets at different positions.
-The range of angular positions on the cylinder, ranging from 60° to 120°.
-In these configurations, the $J_1$ setup includes two jets, $J_1^1$ and $J_1^2$, with $J_1^1$ located at an angular position of 120°.
-The $J_3$ setup includes two jets, $J_3^1$ and $J_3^2$, with $J_3^1$ located at 90°.
-The $J_5$ setup also includes two jets, $J_5^1$ and $J_5^2$, with $J_5^1$ positioned at 60°.
+The range of angular positions on the cylinder surface spans from 60° to 120°.
+For instance, the jet configuration $ J_1 $ comprises a pair of synthetic jets, $ J_1^1 $ and $ J_1^2 $, with $ J_1^1 $ located at an angle of 120°.
+Similarly, the $ J_5 $ configuration includes two jets, $ J_5^1 $ and $ J_5^2 $, with $ J_5^1 $ positioned at 60°.
 The positions of the remaining synthetic jets are designed in a similar manner.

-As shown in \cref{fig:figure8}, the reward function curves reflect how the performance of the DRL agent evolves as training progresses.
-In the early stages of training, the reward function curves often exhibit significant fluctuations, indicating the exploration and experimentation phase of the agent within the strategy space.
-As training continues, the agent gradually optimizes its strategy, leading to an upward trend in the reward function values, which suggests that the agent is effectively learning the flow control strategy.
-By comparing the learning curves for different jet positions, we observe that when the jets are positioned at $J_1$, the reward function grows most slowly and reaches the lowest final value, indicating that the flow control strategy at this position is more challenging to converge.
-In contrast, when the jets are positioned at $J_5$, the learning curve shows a slightly faster growth but still lags behind others, indicating a moderate difficulty in strategy convergence.
-Conversely, when the jets are positioned at $J_2$, $J_3$, and $J_4$, the DRL agent achieves rapid convergence within 1,000 episodes, demonstrating that the flow control strategies at these positions are easier to learn and optimize.
-Between 1,000 and 3,000 episodes, the reward function curves plateau, indicating that the DRL agent has successfully mastered a stable and effective flow control strategy.
-At this stage, the reward values remain stable, further confirming the effectiveness and reliability of the learned strategy in reducing drag and controlling lift.
+The reward function curves for different jet positions are illustrated in Figure \ref{fig:fig7} when only a single pair of synthetic jets is activated.
+These curves reflect the performance of the DRL agent during training.
+The initial fluctuations indicate the exploration phase, while the subsequent upward trend signifies the gradual optimization of the control strategy.
+Comparing the reward function curves for different jet configurations, we find that the jets located at position $ J_1 $ show the slowest growth and the lowest final reward, highlighting the challenges in control.
+The jets at position $ J_5 $ demonstrate moderate convergence performance, whereas the jets at positions $ J_2 $, $ J_3 $, and $ J_4 $ exhibit rapid convergence.
+After 1500 episodes, the reward curves stabilize, indicating that the DRL agent has found a stable and effective control strategy capable of robustly reducing $ C_D $ and controlling $ C_L $.